-- 1.1 This report provides the Shared Services Joint Committee with the Business Plans and Service Delivery Statements for the Shared Services that have been established by Cheshire East Council (CE) and Cheshire West & Chester Council (CWAC), except the Business Support for Schools shared service, which is scheduled to disaggregate by August 2009 and, as such, has not developed these documents. - 1.2 The breadth of services to be provided and the scale of the budgets to be shared make this one of the pre-eminent shared services arrangements in the Country.
-The development of the Business Plans and Service Delivery Statements has been a substantial and complex task, pulling together finance and service delivery staff to develop a comprehensive plan of activity for each service and one that is baseline for future service development. - 1.3 The individual Shared Service Agreements, which commenced on 1st April 2009, required the production of these documents for each Shared Service.
+- 1.1 This report provides the Shared Services Joint Committee with the outstanding Business Plans and Service Delivery Statements for those Services that have not already been presented to the Joint Committee held on 17th July. - 1.2 The period in between Joint Committees has allowed officers from both Councils to reflect upon the complexities of a number of services and these have been addressed either through the development of the business plans, or, in the case of Outdoor Education and Minerals and Waste Planning, a decision to not apply this form of governance to service delivery in Cheshire East and Cheshire West and Chester. - 1.3 The individual Shared Service Agreements, which commenced on 1st April 2009, required the production of these documents for each Shared Service.
 These are now complete and have been reviewed and agreed by Joint Officer Board.